exercism/python/exercises/concept/guidos-gorgeous-lasagna/.docs/instructions.md

 ## 3. Calculate preparation time in minutes

-Implement the `preparation_time_in_minutes()` function that takes the number of layers you want to add to the lasagna as an argument and returns how many minutes you would spend making them.
+Implement the `preparation_time_in_minutes(number_of_layers)` function that takes the number of layers you want to add to the lasagna as an argument and returns how many minutes you would spend making them.
 Assume each layer takes 2 minutes to prepare.

 ```python